-We developed the ERA to assess the cumulative impact of retrofitting a system of navigational locks and dams with hydro power generation.
-Retrofitting the existing dams will add an estimated XX MW of clean and reliable renewable energy to the regional grid.
-The operation of navigation facilities, operated by the United States Army Corps of Engineers, will remain unchanged.
-However, excess water that was once spilled will be routed through new powerhouses.
-Rerouting water through the new powerhouses will impact fish species within the Ohio River watershed and resource agencies have requested an assessment of cumulative impacts.
-Development of an Entrainment Risk Assessment is timely as the United States and other developed nations transition away from fossil fuels and towards renewable energy.
+We developed the Fish Entrainment Risk Analysis (FERA) and assessed the impact of entraining native species at Townsend Dam on the Beaver River, a tributary to the Allegheny River in the state of Pennsylvania, United States.
+The Townsend Dam was chosen because an entrainment study was conducted in 1992, which offers the ability to validate the results of the Monte Carlo simulation.
+Development of FERA is timely as the United States and other developed nations transition away from fossil fuels and towards renewable energy.
 There are many dams East of the Mississippi in the United States that can be retrofitted with hydropower generation (cite NID); and the cumulative effects of fish entrainment will need to be assessed at each.
 A transparent, repeatable, objective, and efficient method is needed.

 Methods

-The Entrainment Risk Assessment (ERA) consists of two major components: (1) a simulation model that estimates the number of fish entrained and the number of expected mortalities that result from entrainment; and (2) an objective method of assessing the resiliency of fish populations to the potential impact caused by entrainment.
+FERA consists of two major components: (1) a simulation model that estimates the number of fish entrained and the number of expected mortalities that result from entrainment; and (2) an objective method of assessing the resiliency of fish populations to the potential impact caused by entrainment.

 Study Area